Set theory, logic, and homeomorphism groups of manifolds: Consistency of non-classification over ZFC alone

 \section{Consistency of non-classification over ZFC alone}

-Projective determinacy has nontrivial consistency strength over ZFC.
-As such, it is natural to wonder whether the conclusion of Theorem~\ref{thm:proj-det-non-class} in itself has any consistency strength beyond that of ZFC.
-In this short section, we will show that it does not.
-In particular, we will show that the consistency of ZFC implies the consistency of ZFC + ``for every $d\geqslant 2$, there are non-homeomorphic orientable $d$--dimensional manifolds with elementarily equivalent homeomorphism groups'' by showing that this statement holds after forcing to collapse $\mathfrak{c}^+$ to be $\omega$ (where here $\mathfrak{c} = |\mathbb{R}|$ is the cardinality of the continuum).
+Shelah proved that every model of ZFC has a forcing extension satisfying $\mathsf{PBP}$~\cite{Shelah1984}, so Theorem~\ref{thm:pd-notrigid} already gives Theorem~\ref{thm:consistent-intro}.
+We nevertheless include a direct forcing argument, which shows explicitly that the conclusion of Theorem~\ref{thm:proj-det-non-class} has no consistency strength beyond that of ZFC.
+In particular, we show that the consistency of ZFC implies the consistency of ZFC + ``for every $d\geqslant 2$, there are non-homeomorphic orientable $d$--dimensional manifolds with elementarily equivalent homeomorphism groups'' by forcing to collapse $\mathfrak{c}^+$ to be $\omega$ (where here $\mathfrak{c}=|\mathbb R|$ is the cardinality of the continuum).
 In this section, we will use standard arguments from forcing; see~\cite{hinman-book,Krivine,weaver-book} for relevant background.

 Fix a countable transitive model $V$ of ZFC and let $\kappa=\mathfrak{c}^+$ as computed in $V$.
 Let also $\col(\omega,\kappa)$ be the partial order consisting of all partial functions

 with finite domain and in which $p\leqslant q$ when $p$ extends $q$ as a function.
 Thus $p\leqslant \emptyset$ where $\emptyset$ denotes the function with empty domain.
 Elements of $\col(\omega,\kappa)$ are called {\em forcing conditions}.
 For all $m<\omega$ and $\alpha<\kappa$, let